-Utilizing eqs.~(\ref{ALP_mass_range}) and (\ref{abundance_mixing}), we also show in figure~\ref{fig_mAfA} the allowed ALP parameter space in the $\{m_A, 1/f_A\}$ plane.
-The red and blue solid lines depict the scenarios where $f_a=10^{9}\, \rm GeV$ and $10^{10}\, \rm GeV$, respectively.
-The shaded gray quadrilateral area bounded by these two lines represents the allowed ALP parameter space within our scenario, encompassing the range that accounts for the overall DM abundance via resonant conversion.
-We also find that a significant portion of ALPs falling within this specified range have the potential to be detected by future experiments.
+Utilizing eqs.~\eqref{ALP_mass_range} and \eqref{abundance_mixing}, we also show in figure~\ref{fig_mAfA} the allowed ALP parameter space in the $\{m_A, 1/f_A\}$ plane.
+The red and blue solid lines represent the scenarios where $f_a=10^{9}\, \rm GeV$ and $10^{10}\, \rm GeV$, respectively.
+The shaded gray quadrilateral area bounded by these two lines represents the allowed ALP parameter space within our scenario, encompassing the range that accounts for the overall DM abundance via axion resonant conversion.